LevelUpMarketers/sp-directory/DEV_DIARY.md

 67. 2025-11-19: Added another homepage screenshot attachment header alias so bulk imports capture screenshot IDs even with alternate misspellings.
 68. 2025-11-19: Swapped resource overview icons to bundled assets for categories, service model, location, and email rows.
 69. 2025-11-19: Corrected the email icon filename and routed phone contact rows to the new bundled phone SVG.
+70. 2025-11-19: Linked resource addresses to Google Maps with consistent typography and made phone numbers clickable tel links without altering their styling.